ErnWong/the-magic-git-bus/talk.markdown

 # 3b18e512dba79e4c8300dd08aeb37f8e728b8dad
 ```

-But how come that's not the hash we get?
+How does git calculate the hash?
+We can try calculating the sha1 sum directly, but how come that's not the hash we get?

 ``` bash
 cat myfile.txt | shasum